Pirelli General F.C.: Ground

 Pirelli General played at the Jubilee Sports Ground at Chestnut Avenue in Eastleigh.

-The venue had three adult pitches, with the main one enclosed with floodlights and a wooden stand.
+The 20 acre site had three adult pitches, with the main one enclosed with floodlights and a wooden stand.
+This, along with its easy access and large car park made the ground a popular choice for hosting local cup finals until it was redeveloped in 1993 with the addition of a golf range.

 After the club's demise, the ground sat unused until 2010 when AFC Stoneham took up residence.
 In 2020 the venue was sold for housing.

 Notable players

 Scottish striker Craig McAllister began his career with Pirelli before joining neighbours Eastleigh in 2001 then going on to play professionally for a number of clubs.